OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-33.md

 “This is what the Lord Almighty says: ‘In this place, which is desolate and without people or animals, in all its towns there will again be pastures for shepherds to rest their flocks.

 ## Jeremiah 33:13
-In the towns of the hill country, of the western foothills, and of the Negev, in the territory of Benjamin, in the villages around Jerusalem and in the towns of Judah, flocks will again pass under the hand of the one who counts them,’ says the Lord.
+In the towns of the hill country, the western foothills, and the Negev, in the territory of Benjamin, in the villages around Jerusalem and in the towns of Judah, flocks will once more pass under the care of the one who counts them,’ says the Lord.

 ## Jeremiah 33:14
-‘The days are coming,’ declares the Lord, ‘when I will fulfil the good promise I made to the people of Israel and Judah.
+‘The time is coming,’ declares the Lord, ‘when I will fulfill the good promise I made to the people of Israel and Judah.

 ## Jeremiah 33:15
-In those days and at that time I will make a righteous Branch sprout from David’s line; He will do what is just and right in the land.
+During those days and at that time, I will cause a righteous Branch to emerge from David’s line; He will execute justice and righteousness in the land.

 ## Jeremiah 33:16
 In those days Judah will be saved and Jerusalem will live in safety.
 This is the name by which it will be called: The Lord Our Righteousness.’